hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 page_title: "Health Checks (HTTP)"
 sidebar_current: "docs-agent-http-health"
 description: >
-  The Health endpoints are used to query health related information.
+  The Health endpoints are used to query health-related information.
 ---

 # Health HTTP Endpoint

-The Health endpoints are used to query health related information.
-They are provided separately from the Catalog since users may prefer to not use the health checking mechanisms as they are totally optional.
-Additionally, some of the query results from the Health system are filtered while the Catalog endpoints provide the raw entries.
+The Health endpoints are used to query health-related information.
+They are provided separately from the Catalog since users may prefer not to use the optional health checking mechanisms.
+Additionally, some of the query results from the Health endpoints are filtered while the Catalog endpoints provide the raw entries.

 The following endpoints are supported: